 How we involve the public in our research

-Tenovus Cancer Care is a member of the Charities Research Involvement Group.
-This group is a sub group of the Shared Learning Group on Involvement.
+We’re a member of the Charities Research Involvement Group, a sub group of the Shared Learning Group on Involvement.
 The aim of the main group is to encourage shared learning about patient and carer involvement between voluntary sector organisations working in the UK.

 Our Research Network

-We also have our Research Network made up of over 1,500 people affected by cancer who we email on a quarterly basis telling them of any opportunities to get involved in research.
+We also have our Research Network made up of over 3,000 people affected by cancer who we email on a quarterly basis telling them of any opportunities to get involved in research.
 Take a look at the list of opportunities available here.

 This can either be as a research participant (e.g. taking part by completing a questionnaire/ being interviewed) or being actively involved in the research and potentially meet PPI (Patient and public involvement) funding requirements (e.g. identifying research priorities/developing patient information leaflets).

-If you would like us to include a call for public participation or involvement in our next mailing, please get in touch with email@example.com to request a template.
+If you would like us to include a call for public participation or involvement on our website or in our next mailing, please get in touch with email@example.com to request a template.